vtexdocs/help-center-content/docs/tutorials/en/what-is-an-affiliate.md

 ---
-title: What is an affiliate
+title: 'What is an affiliate'
 id: 4bN3e1YarSEammk2yOeMc0
 status: PUBLISHED
 createdAt: 2019-01-24T20:45:48.620Z